On a new geometric homology theory and an application in categorical Gromov-Witten theory: Main theorem

-\textit{Proof of the theorem \eqref{main_thm}.} \begin{proof} Let $\mathcal{G}$ be a proper Lie groupoid with corners over $M$, being the orbifold structure of an orbifold with corners $P$ in our geometric chains.
-Proposition \eqref{stratification_proper_groupoid_corner} shows that the canonical stratification (induced by the Morita equivalence \eqref{morita_corners}) on the orbit space $P \cong M/\mathcal{G}$ is a stratification.
-And the proposition \eqref{Whitney_stratification_orbit_proper_groupoid_corner} shows that it is further a Whitney stratification.
-A classical result of Thom and Marden (cf.\cite{mat70}) shows that any Hausdorff paracompact topological space embedded in a manifold without boundary and with a Whitney stratification admits an abstract pre-stratification structure.
+Now we prove our main theorem \ref{main_thm}.
+Before that we take this opportunity to briefly mention a former effort of us to tackle this problem.
+We tried to use the global quotient theorem \ref{global_quotient} and a result of Yang (\cite{y}) on the triangulability of the orbit space of transformation groups.
+However, unfortunately we finally found that his result is incorrect due to using a result of S. S. Cairns (\cite{css}) on the triangulability of so called regular locally polyhedral spaces that is known to be false now.
+And the global quotient construction on orbifolds with corners is also not very pleasant. \begin{proof}[Proof of Theorem \ref{main_thm}] Let $\mathcal{G}$ be a proper Lie groupoid with corners over $M$, being the orbifold structure of an orbifold with corners $P$ in our geometric chains.
+Proposition \ref{stratification_proper_groupoid_corner} shows that the canonical stratification (induced by the Morita equivalence \ref{morita_corners}) on the orbit space $P \cong M/\mathcal{G}$ is a stratification.
+And the proposition \ref{Whitney_stratification_orbit_proper_groupoid_corner} shows that it is further a Whitney stratification.
+A classical result of Thom and Marden (cf. \cite{mat70}) shows that any Hausdorff paracompact topological space embedded in a manifold without boundary and with a Whitney stratification admits an abstract pre-stratification structure.
 The notion of abstract pre-stratification is an axiomatization of the notion of \textit{control data} in \cite{mat70}.
 See appendix for a precise definition.
-Although our orbit space $P$ does not necessary be embedded in a manifold, however, locally it did, as from the proof on the proposition \eqref{Whitney_orbit_proper_action_groupoid_corner}.
-Or one can use the definition of Whitney stratification on a general differentiable space (cf.\cite{cm}).
+Although our orbit space $P$ does not necessary be embedded in a manifold, however, locally it did, as from the proof on the proposition \ref{Whitney_orbit_proper_action_groupoid_corner}.
+One can also refer to section 3 of \cite{ppt} that establishes the pre-stratification structure in the context without ambient manifold\footnote{We realized that \cite{ppt} follows essentially the same line as ours to prove the triangulability of smooth orbifolds after we complete this work.}.
 So it indeed admits an abstract pre-stratification structure.
-A result of Verona (cf.\cite{v}) then shows that any Hausdorff paracompact topological space with an abstract pre-stratification structure (in particular it has a stratification) admits a triangulation subordinate to the pre-stratification (the stratification underlying it).
+A result of Verona (cf. \cite{v}) then shows that any Hausdorff paracompact topological space with an abstract pre-stratification structure (in particular it has a stratification) admits a triangulation subordinate to the pre-stratification (the stratification underlying it).
 By a triangulation of a topological space $X$ we mean a homeomorphism $tri: X \rightarrow |L|$ from $X$ onto a underlying space of a simplicial complex $L$, and we say that this triangulation is subordinate to a stratification $\mathcal{S}$ of $X$ if for any strata $R \in \mathcal{S}$, $tri|_R$ is the underlying space of a simplicial subcomplex of $L$.
 Note that the canonical stratification is compatible with the corner structure of $P$.